 It adds the CutePDF Writer virtual printer similar to Microsoft Print to PDF.

 You’ll get the Foxit PDF printer when you install the Foxit PhantomPDF (not free).
 A few years back, Foxit PDF printer used to ship with the free version of Foxit PDF reader.

 You’ll get the Adobe PDF printer when you install Adobe Acrobat viewer.
 See also, Adobe PDF printer is missing | Manually install PDF printer.

 Even if you don’t install one of the above alternatives, Microsoft Office applications provide you the native “Save as PDF” option.

-(Which of the above methods did you use to restore the Microsoft Print to PDF printer on your Windows 10 device?
+(Which of the above methods did you use to restore the Microsoft Print to PDF printer on your Windows 10 or Windows 11 device?
 Let’s know about your experiences.)